Customize Consent Preferences

 Step-by-Step Fire Emergency Procedures for Workplaces and Homes

-Last Updated on January 3, 2025 by Ranga
+Last Updated on January 3, 2025 by James R. Cole

 Responding to fire emergencies is a critical part of a security guard’s duty.
 Most sites are equipped with a security control room containing a fire panel, which helps locate fires.
 In this lesson, you will learn the basic fire emergency procedure step-by-step.
 However, it is equally important to study the Standard Operating Procedures (SOPs) of your site, as these guidelines are essential for responding to fires effectively.